aeuphoraex/BlackGlass-OS/README.md

 # BlackGlass

 Black Glass is a new chat viewer for Second Life, boasting a multi client login functionality.
 It allows for local chat and teleportation (both by double clicking the minimap as to another region).

+Download the .exe file on the right in Releases to help test and improve this project!

 <img width="858" height="604" alt="image" src="https://github.com/user-attachments/assets/935c517c-f6cb-41d1-98d0-aad0d15f3879" />